snake-charmer-devs/snake-charmer/README.md

 It is designed to be used primarily via iPython Notebook.

-The environment is based on Ubuntu 12.10 and Python 3.4, with the latest version of each of the following modules installed.
+The environment is based on Ubuntu 12.10 and Python 3.4, with the following modules installed.

 * Data handling and processing:
     * [iPython](http://ipython.org/)